markbrennand/force-framework/source/dependency/README.md

 ## Bindings
 A binding is the mapping from a property or abstract entity to its concrete implementation.
-The bindings are stored in the _Dependency_ class as a _Map_ called the registry.
+The bindings are stored in the _DependencyV1_ class as a _Map_ called the registry.
 The key to the registry is the _Type_ of the property or abstract entity.

 Two types of binding are supported.